-- The Council has developed its Service Improvement Framework (SIF), a simplified and more outcome focused approach to performance management and self-assessment.
+- The Council has developed its Service Improvement Framework (SIF), a simplified and more outcome focussed approach to performance management and self-assessment.
 It outlines the mechanisms in place to ensure accountability.
 The framework places self-evaluation at its heart and mechanisms have been established to facilitate this, namely line of inquiry meetings and challenge sessions. - Cabinet approves this Service Plan which sets out the work programme for the service and reviews performance against the programme via the self-evaluation process; - Each department is required to produce a Strategy on a Page (SOAP) that details their overall vision, priority areas, measurable and desirable outcomes.
 Food safety is included within the SOAP.
-Performance is monitored on a quarterly basis with reports submitted to the relevant scrutiny committee; - Monthly one to one meetings are held between the Head of Public Protection and the Environmental Health Manager on how the service is performing day to day; - Overall performance of the service and individual performance is monitored monthly when inspections are allocated; - Performance is reviewed at team meetings; - Performance of individuals is managed through staff meetings and one to ones. - Bi-annual temperature check returns to the Food Standards Agency
+Performance is monitored on a quarterly basis with reports submitted to the relevant scrutiny committee; - Monthly one to one meetings are held between the Head of Public Protection and the Environmental Health Manager on how the service is performing day to day; - Overall performance of the service and individual performance is monitored monthly when inspections are allocated; - Performance is reviewed at team meetings; - Performance of individuals is managed through staff meetings and one to ones. - Periodic temperature check returns to the Food Standards Agency - End of year returns to the Food Standards Agency

-Any significant shortfalls in the service will be reported to the Environmental Health Manager, Head of Public Protection and the relevant member scrutiny committee, together with recommendations for appropriate remedial action.
+Any significant shortfalls in the service will be reported to the Environmental Health Manager, Head of Service and the relevant member scrutiny committee, together with recommendations for appropriate remedial action.